eric-chou/sequenceComp/README.md

 If the user wishes to continue using `sequenceComp` in future R sessions without having to reload the package into memory, they can install the package using `devtools::install()`.
 Then, the package will be added to the user's R system library from which the package can be loaded using `library("sequenceComp")`.

+This package can also be installed from Github using `devtools::install_github("eric-chou/sequenceComp")`

 # List of functions

 After installation, the user can call `?nameOfFunction` within R for more detailed documentation.